-You also need a key light, back light, and fill light.
-This is to better ensure the subject looks natural against the backdrop you fill in later.
 Our blog on green screen lighting provides a better overview of how you should light a these scenes.

 You may require green gaffer’s tape to affix poster boards or fabric together.
 And a green screen suit can make for some pretty cool effects.

 Whether you have thousands of dollars in your budget or less than $100, you can make a professional-looking video.
 You just need to get creative.
 But since you’re a filmmaker, that shouldn’t be a problem!